gadamslr/computingUnit02/open-sourceSoftwareProprietySoftware.md

 ## Proprietry software:

+# Principles of Proprietry software:

+- Commercial product with the intyention to make money
+- Creaters retain all the rights to the source code.

 Implications:
 - Advantages:
   - Users have little to no
+  - Lots of support
+  - Extensive testing of products
+  - More development into user interface / more user friendly for people to use.
   -

  - Disadvantages:
-  - If there uis a bug in the software you have to go to the propritor
+  - If there is a bug in the software you have to go to the propritor
+  - Bad deciswion can be made example Windows 8
+  - Loose support -